NEVARLeVrai/Spicetify-AutoSetup-AutoUpdate/README.md

 ---------------------------

 My script will do all time Reinstall and update !
-Your settings will be not lost after that
+Your settings will be not lost after that.
----
-if you wont reinstall it do this (so just launch 1 time my script, but for updates it's up to you to do manually)
+If you wont reinstall it do this (so just launch 1 time my script, but for updates it's up to you to do manually) This is a pretty common issue and a very easy to fix one:
----
-This is a pretty common issue and a very easy to fix one:
 ---